ulyssey28/U.S-Pollution_World-Pollution-Analysis/README.md

 * What are some factors that could influence a region's concentration of pollutant AQI levels (Example: Populations, GDP, Fuel emmisions...)

-WIth some of these potential influences in mind we then transitioned into a focus on the U.S
+With some of these potential influences in mind we then transitioned into a focus on the U.S

 2. What is the trends of major air pollutants in the United States over time?